discordjs/guide/guide/interactions/slash-command-permissions.md

 ## Bulk update permissions

 If you have a lot of commands, you likely want to update their permissions in one go instead of one-by-one.
-For this approach, you can use `GuildApplicationCommandManager#setPermissions`:
+For this approach, you can use `ApplicationCommandPermissionsManager#set()` method:

 <!-- eslint-skip -->